Cyclamen Plant Care

 Cyclamens don't like warm rooms.
-Choose a cool room that is not warmer than 60 degrees F/16 degrees C. An east or west facing windowsill is the perfect spot for growing cyclamen plants.
+Choose a cool spot that is not warmer than 60 degrees F/16 degrees C. An east or west facing windowsill is the perfect place for growing Cyclamen plants.

 After flowering the plants can be kept outside in a shaded spot.
 You can sink the pot into the ground if you like.